 Bethany named All-Steinway School

 MANKATO, Minn.
-(KEYC) - A local university has been added to an exclusive roster of colleges and universities in the nation.
+(KEYC) - Bethany Lutheran College in Mankato joins an exclusive roster of colleges and universities in the nation recognized for their music programs.

-Officials from the college will formally receive the prestigious distinction on Saturday during the All-Choir Reunion Concert in the Ron Younge Gymnasium.

-According to Steinway & Sons, for colleges to be given the distinction they must have the best equipment possible for their students and faculty for the purpose of studying music.
+Colleges receiving the distinction must have the best equipment possible for students and faculty for the purpose of studying music.

-All-Steinway Schools pledge that at least 90% of the institution’s piano collection will be Steinway & Sons.
+All-Steinway Schools pledge that at least 90 percent of the institution’s piano collection will be Steinway & Sons.

-All pianos owned by Bethany, from the practice room to the recital hall, are designed by Steinway & Sons.

 Click here to download the KEYC News Now app or our KEYC First Alert weather app.